atkins126/topazgamelib/README.md

 ## How to use in Delphi
 - Unzip the archive to a desired location.
-- Add `installdir\sources`, folder to Delphi's library path so the toolkit source files can be found for any project or for a specific project add to its search path.
+- Add `installdir\sources`, folder to Delphi's library path so the library source files can be found for any project or for a specific project add to its search path.
-- In Delphi, load `Topaz Game Library.groupproj` to load and compile the project files.
-- Compile and use `ZipArc` utility for making archive files (standard password protected zip format).
+- Use `TopazArc` utility for making archive files (compressed, encrypted custom format).
 Running the `makearc.bat` in `installdir\bin` will build `Data.arc` that is used by the examples.
-- Compile and run the various examples which will showcase the toolkit features and how to use them.
+- In Delphi, load `Topaz Game Library.groupproj` to load and compile `TopazExamples`, which will showcase the library features and how to use them.
 - See examples in the `installdir\examples` for more information about usage.
 - You must include `TGL.dll` in your project distribution.